 developing a psychosocial toolkit - safe creative practice

-'humanitarian organisations working in northern France' - 6 half day sessions, Calais
+'Humanitarian organisations working in northern France' - Six half day sessions, Calais

 'Trauma, Coping & Resilience', The Big Local / Brixton Mothers Group - Brixton